Anemia from excessive bleeding results when loss of red blood cells through bleeding exceeds production of new red blood cells.

 Either problem may lead to a heart attack, stroke, or death.

-Far more common than a sudden loss of blood is chronic (long-term) bleeding, which may occur from various parts of the body.
+Far more common than a sudden loss of blood is long-term (chronic) bleeding, which may occur from various parts of the body.
 Although large amounts of bleeding, such as that from nosebleeds and hemorrhoids are obvious, small amounts of bleeding may not be noticed.
 For example, a small amount of blood may not be visible in the stool.
 This type of blood loss is described as occult.
 If a small amount of bleeding continues for a long time, a significant amount of blood may be lost.
 Such gradual bleeding may occur with common disorders, such as ulcers in the stomach or small intestine and diverticulosis, polyps, or cancers in the large intestine.
 Other sources of chronic bleeding include kidney or bladder tumors, which may cause blood to be lost in the urine, and heavy menstrual bleeding.

 Symptoms and Diagnosis